Steven Jackson

 Steven Rashad Jackson (born July 22, 1983) is an American former professional football running back who played in the National Football League (NFL) for 12 seasons, primarily with the St. Louis Rams.
 He played college football for the Oregon State Beavers, twice receiving third-team All-American and first-team All-Pac-10 honors.

 Jackson was selected in the first round of the 2004 NFL draft by the Rams, where he spent his first nine seasons.
 During his St. Louis tenure, he became the franchise's all-time leading rusher, in addition to receiving three Pro Bowl and two second-team All-Pro selections.
 In his final three seasons, Jackson was a member of the Atlanta Falcons and New England Patriots.
+He was the 19th player to rush for 11,000 yards and only the fourth player to rush for 1,000 yards in eight consecutive seasons.
+His seven seasons with 1,000 rushing yards and 300 receiving yards was 3rd most by a running back.

 Early life

 Jackson was born in Las Vegas, Nevada, and was a running back for Eldorado High School.
 He was named the Sunrise Regional MVP and rushed for 6,396 yards and 81 touchdowns for the Sundevils.
 Eldorado lost in the state final his senior year to McQueen High School (Reno, Nevada).
 He also lettered four years in track and field, recording a 10.6 in the 100 meters as a junior, and was a member of the 4 × 100 m (42.64 s) relay squad.

 Jackson's subsequent success has been credited with prompting college football programs to take more interest in players in the Las Vegas area.
 This success also led to Jackson's induction into the Southern Nevada Sports Hall of Fame in 2011.